Neethu-Muthu/ASSET-MANAGEMENT-APPLICATION/README.md

 ### To try out our frontend:

-- Clone the repository: git clone https://github.com/your-username/it-asset-management-app.git
+- Clone the repository using git clone
 - Navigate to the project directory: cd it-asset-management-app O- pen the index.html file in your web browser to access the frontend.